-1. What level of cover do I need?
+1. What car insurance do I need?

 First things first – it’s important to understand the level of insurance cover you require for your car.
 The minimum legal requirement is third party only insurance.
 However, there are a range of insurance options available, including comprehensive car insurance, so it’s important to choose the cover that’s right for you.